Listen to the Podcast

-If you put this in candy perspective, or 349 million dollars, this is really the amount of shares traded, but think about it, 349 million to the downside, and here we’re trying to pop on 204 million, the difference here is an extra 150 million.
+If you put this in candy perspective, or 349 million dollars, this is the number of shares traded, but think about it, 349 million to the downside, and here we’re trying to pop on 204 million, the difference here is an extra 150 million.

-150 million more people on the downside, not people, shares of course, I’m just saying people as a relative concept, visually, it’s tough to imagine a share of stock, but if you look at people lined up, and extra 150 million people lined up, that’s a big difference, and that now starts to visualize things a bit different.
+150 million more people on the downside, not people, shares, of course, I’m just saying people as a relative concept, visually.
+It’s tough to imagine a share of stock, but if you look at people lined up, and an extra 150 million people lined up, that’s a big difference.
+And that now starts to visualize things a bit different.
 So you can see that’s why I look at this.

 Social media is there to interact

-But when you look at a social media concepts here, as we start getting into the inbox, and again, this is not to criticize the people that post and interact on social media, because it’s there to interact, it’s there to learn, so that’s perfectly ok, just understand that they see things differently, they’re looking at different things than what I look at, so that’s perfectly fine.
+But when you look at social media concepts here, as we start getting into the inbox.
+This is not to criticize the people that post and interact on social media.
+Because it’s there to socialize, it’s there to learn, so that’s perfectly ok.
+Understand that they see things differently, they’re looking at different things than what I look at, so that’s perfectly fine.

-There’s no need for me to continue the interaction, because I already know that I know, I know what I know and I understand what I’m doing.
+There’s no need for me to continue the interaction because I already know that I know.
+I understand what I’m doing.

-In order for me to explain to everyone what I’m doing here on social media, it would just take up so much time.
-There’s just not enough time, so here, when you look at it here, right after I posted this tweet.
+For me to explain to everyone what I’m doing here on social media, it would just take up so much time.
+There’s not enough time, so here, when you look at it here, right after I posted this tweet.
 Yeah, let’s not ignore the 5 and 7.5 million blocks that were bought at 99.16, and then a huge ensued.

-Basically here, the 5 and 7.5 million blocks that were bought at 99.16 and if you look at it, really this person is talking about day trading, because when we look at it on a daily chart, you can see that here we’re already talking about 38 million, 35 million per day.
+Here, the 5 and 7.5 million blocks that were bought at 99.16 and if you look at it, really this person is talking about day trading because when we look at it on a daily chart, you can see that here we’re already talking about 38 million, 35 million per day.

-So when we zoom in here on let’s say the 30 minute, we go to the 26th, and here’s the 6.2 million that they’re talking about, maybe if we go to the hourly, let’s just see, the hourly, here they’re talking about 9.3 million, so I would imagine this is the block of volume they’re talking about.
+When we zoom in here on the 30 minutes, we go to the 26th, and here’s the 6.2 million that they’re talking.
+Maybe if we go to the hourly here, they’re talking about 9.3 million.
+I would imagine this is the block of volume they’re talking about.

-This is the fake out, I know the bigger picture, remember, we’ve already looked at the bigger picture of this stock, so what happens to the stock?
-We get an exhaustion, and then we roll over, and now we’re continuing to roll, and look at this inflow that’s coming in of volume into this sock, it’s because the other previous overhead supply.
+This is the fake out.
+I know the bigger picture, remember, we’ve already looked at the bigger picture of this stock.
+So what happens to the stock?
+We get exhaustion, and then we roll over, and now we’re continuing to roll.
+Now, look at this inflow that’s coming in of volume into this sock.
+It’s because of the other previous overhead supply.

 I’m not looking for pennies

-This person was looking at it, strictly from a day trading perspective, because when you look at it on a daily basis, we’re averaging 30 million, 50 million, 35 million, 38 million, so when we look at it here on the Stock Twits, let’s not ignore the 5 and 7.5 million blocks, so again, I already know and understand, right away in my mind if he’s talking about 5 million and 7.5 million blocks, I know he’s a day trader.
+This person was looking at it, strictly from a day trading perspective, because when you look at it daily, we’re averaging 30 million, 50 million, 35 million, 38 million.
+When we look at it here on the Stock Twits, let’s not ignore the 5 and 7.5 million blocks, I already know and understand, right away in my mind if he’s talking about 5 million and 7.5 million blocks.
+I know he’s a day trader.

 Right away I know they’re looking right there at the day trading.
 And for me, I’m not looking for pennies, that’s not the game.

-And when you look at it, you zoom in here at the 99.16 market that he’s talking about, that’s all right there, you can review it, it’s the charts.
-So, you know, and that’s ok, there’s no need for me to criticize, to comment about it, that’s just the way they think, and it’s not my thinking.
+And when you look at it, you zoom in here at the 99.16.
+He’s talking about, that’s all right there, you can review it, it’s the charts.
+There’s no need for me to criticize, to comment about it, that’s just the way they think, and it’s not my thinking.

-So my goal for you in this lesson is to understand that other people think differently than what you’re thinking, so stop letting them influence you.
+My goal for you in this lesson is to understand that other people think differently than what you’re thinking.
+Stop letting them influence you.

-Next comment regarding this, again, not buying it here, but over 50 million shares traded is not what I would consider weak volume, again, he mentions not what I would consider weak volume.
+Next comment regarding this, again, not buying it here, but over 50 million shares traded is not what I would consider weak volume.
+He mentions not what I would feel weak amount.

 Look at the bigger picture

-Let’s look at this 50 million that we’re talking about, so again, we’re on the daily here, he’s talking about this massive bar right here, which is over the average.
+Let’s look at these 50 million.
+We’re on the daily here, he’s talking about this massive bar right here, which is over the average.
 Our average here at this point is 44 million, 44.5 million, and we’re averaging 56.

-To him that’s massive volume.
-But to me, when I look at the previous chart here, this previous chart on the daily, what’s over a head, what’s above that price, what’s pushing down, think of this as Shaquille O’Neal pushing down on you, what’s above it?
+To him, that’s massive volume.
+But to me, when I look at the previous chart here, this last chart on the daily, what’s over ahead, what’s above that price, what’s pushing down, think of this as Shaquille O’Neal pushing down on you, what’s above it?